Drone warfare: Sudan

+Syria

+On 6 January 2018, Russian forces thwarted a drone (UAV) swarm attack on the Khmeimim Air Base, the first of this kind in the history of warfare.
+The HTS, an Islamist group, utilized drone warfare to help take over Damascus on Dec.
+8, 2024.

+Hamas drone attacks

+On 7 October 2023, Hamas launched incursions of southern Israel, using commercial drones to bomb Israeli guard towers before breaching the border wall.
+Videos of Israeli troops and a Merkava IV tank being taken out by drones surfaced on the internet.
+In 2025, there's an up-tick in drone usage by Hamas in the Gaza Strip.

+Houthi drone attacks

+On 25 March 2022, the Houthis launched coordinated drone and missile strikes on multiple Saudi energy facilities, including sites in Jeddah and Ras Tanura.
+The attacks temporarily disrupted oil production and caused fires at Aramco facilities.

+Between late 2023 and July 2024, during the Gaza War, the Houthis carried out over 100 attacks on commercial ships in the Red Sea and Bab al-Mandab Strait.
+These attacks used drones, missiles, and fast boats, targeting vessels linked to Israel, the U.S., and its allies.

-Islamic State drone strikes
+Islamic State drone attacks

 Small drones and quadcopters have been used for strikes by the Islamic State in Iraq and Syria.
 A group of twelve or more have been piloted by specially trained pilots to drop munitions onto enemy forces.
 They have been able to evade ground defense forces.

 During the battle for Mosul, the Islamic State was able to kill or wound dozens of Iraqi soldiers by dropping light explosives or 40-millimeter grenades from numerous drones attacking at the same time.
 Drone strikes were also used to destroy military supplies.
-Drone footage released by the Islamic State showed bombs being dropped on an ammunitions facility located in Deir ez-Zor, Syria, an area of contested control between the Islamic State and the Syrian government at the time.
+Drone footage released by the Islamic State showed bombs being dropped on an ammunition facility located in Deir ez-Zor, Syria, an area of contested control between the Islamic State and the Syrian government at the time.

 In 2017, FBI Director Christopher Wray stated at a Senate hearing that "We do know that terrorist organizations have an interest in using drones ...
 We have seen that overseas already with some frequency.
-I think that the expectation is that it is coming here, imminently."
+I think that the expectation is that it is coming here imminently."

-Drone expert Brett Velicovich discussed the dangers of the Islamic State utilizing off the shelf drones to attack civilian targets, claiming in an interview with Fox News that it was only a matter of time before ISIS extremists use of drones to strike civilian targets would become more prevalent and sophisticated.
+Drone expert Brett Velicovich discussed the dangers of the Islamic State utilizing off-the-shelf drones to attack civilian targets, claiming in an interview with Fox News that it was only a matter of time before ISIS extremists use of drones to strike civilian targets would become more prevalent and sophisticated.

 The overall success rate for drone strikes used by the Islamic State is unclear.
-The Islamic State may have used drones as a way to gather footage for propaganda purposes, rather than for their military value.
+The Islamic State may have used drones as a way to gather footage for propaganda purposes rather than for their military value.

-Azerbaijan drone warfare

-During the 2020 Nagorno-Karabakh conflict, UCAVs have been used extensively by the Azerbaijani Army against the Armenian Army.
-These UCAVs included Israeli IAI Harops and Turkish Bayraktar TB2s.
-As the Bayraktar TB2 uses Canadian optics and laser targeting systems, in October 2020 Canada suspended export of its military drone technology to Turkey after allegations that the technology had been used to collect intelligence and direct artillery and missile fire at military positions.
-After the incident, Aselsan stated that it would begin the serial production and integration of the CATS system to replace the Canadian MX15B.